tgzhafri/jira-bot/README.md

 The script will:
 - Fetch all accessible projects (or only specified ones if JIRA_PROJECT_KEY is set)
 - Collect worklogs from all team members using parallel processing
-- Generate CSV with hours per person per component
+- Generate CSV and XLSX reports (for breakdown reports)
 - Cache responses for faster subsequent runs

 ### As Library